boymark44/ruby_daily_practice/README.md

 - This is your fault economy.
 - Now I am jobless.
 - Working my way to finding a good job now.
-- Hope somebody might hire me.
+- Hope somebody hire me.

 ## Day 2 of Coding in Ruby